Sightline

 Core Algorithm:

-- Ray-march viewshed — From each grid cell, a ray is cast toward the source.
-The algorithm (a modified version of Generating Viewsheds without Using Sightlines by Jianjun Wang, Gary J. Robinson, and Kevin White) checks if any intervening terrain along the ray exceeds the line-of-sight slope from that cell to the source.
-If so, the cell is shadowed; otherwise it is visible.
+4. Ray-march viewshed — From each grid cell, a ray is cast toward the source azimuth.
+The algorithm (a modified version of Generating Viewsheds without Using Sightlines by Jianjun Wang, Gary J. Robinson, and Kevin White) tracks the maximum terrain elevation angle encountered while marching outward.
+At each sample the terrain height is bilinearly interpolated from the four surrounding DEM cells (nearest-neighbor fallback on nodata), lowered by the curvature drop d² / (2R), and the elevation angle atan2(terrain_h − cell_h, distance) is compared against the source elevation.
+If the running maximum ever reaches the source elevation the cell is shadowed; otherwise it is visible.
+See Adaptive stepping below for how far the ray steps between samples.

 Parameters: